SindreKjelsrud/kjelsrud.dev/src/pages/uses.md

 [![water7.webp](/img/water7.webp)](/img/water7.webp)

-I was dualbooting Windows and Arch before, but no longer do since Windows just fucked up everything, multiple times, and I no longer need it for university exams.
-Might dualboot with another Linux distro in the future, we'll see.
-Quite shit laptop, but looks very nice with the Minecraft GRUB!
+Recently moved over to Linux Mint from Arch.
+The laptop is okay, and looks very nice with the Minecraft GRUB!

 #### gaming pc (skypiea)